Health-RI/The-FAIR-Metroline/pages/collaborations.md

 ## Collaborations {#collaborations}

 ### Organizations
-This is a list of the Digital Competence Centers and the organizations we collaborate with
+This is a list of the Digital Competence Centers and the organizations we collaborate with.
 {% include collaborations/affiliation-tiles-selection.html type="organization" %}

 ### Projects and Networks